Helena Modjeska: Chłapowski

 On September 12, 1868, Modjeska married a Polish nobleman, Karol Bożenta Chłapowski.
 His family belonged to the old Polish nobility.
 In the Polish–Lithuanian Commonwealth, all nobles (szlachta), irrespective of wealth, were legally equal and held the same rights.
 Therefore, Polish kings did not grant aristocratic titles (aside from the hereditary title of prince).During the partition of Poland, aristocratic titles were occasionally bestowed by foreign rulers.
 For instance, Karol’s great-grandfather Count Felix Łubieński received the title of a count from Prussian King Frederick William III, but later sided with Napoleon and served as the last Minister of Justice of the Duchy of Warsaw (1807–1815, effectively until 1813) — the final bastion of Polish independence during the Napoleonic era — where he implemented the Napoleonic Code.
 In addition, Karol's paternal uncle, the famed general Dezydery Chłapowski, was granted the title of Baron of the French Empire by Napoleon for his victories during the Napoleonic Wars.
 He later fought against the Russian occupation of Poland during the November Uprising of 1830, for which he was sentenced to prison by the Prussians.
 General Dezydery Chłapowski’s sister-in-law, Joanna Grudzińska—the daughter of a very wealthy Polish nobleman who owned the city of Chodzież (formerly Chodziesen)—was granted the title of Princess of Łowicz (Łowicka-Romanovska) after her marriage to Grand Duke Konstantin Pavlovich of Russia, the brother of both Tsar Alexander I and Tsar Nicholas I. Karol's first cousin was Dr Francis Chlapowski married to Countess Marie Lubienska.
 His other first cousin, Jozef Chlapowski was married to Princess Leonie Woroniecka.
 The Chłapowski family was considered an aristocratic family in Poland.
 Best known in America as "Count Bozenta," he was not a count, but the only way for Karol Chłapowski to emphasize his social status to Americans unfamiliar with Polish history was to present himself as Count Bozenta.
 Karol Chłapowski, like his paternal uncle, was a Polish patriot, who took part in the patriotic January Uprising against the Russian occupation of 1864 and spent one year in Moabit the Prussian prison in Berlin.

 At the time of his marriage to Helena Modjeska, Chłapowski was employed as the editor of a liberal nationalist newspaper, Kraj (The Country), which was owned by Prince Adam Stanisław Sapieha and a Mr. Szymon Sammelson who was Jewish..
 Modjeska wrote that their home "became the center of the artistic and literary world [of Kraków]."
 Poets, authors, politicians, artists, composers and other actors frequented Modjeska's salon.
+Karol Chlapowski was Modjeska's devoted husband for more than forty years, until her death in 1909.
+Drama critic William Winter described him as "one of the kindest, most intellectual, and most drolly eccentric men it has been my fortune to know."
+He traveled everywhere with Modjeska as her personal manager, on long exhausting nine-month theater tours by luxury private railroad car.